This animation explains what Breast Cancer is and how it develops.

 Also, not having a risk factor does not mean that an individual will not get the condition.
 It is always important to discuss the effect of risk factors with your healthcare provider.

 What are the Causes of Breast Cancer?
 (Etiology)

-- These cells can lead to the formation of masses, or tumors, that may even spread (metastasize) outside the breast (like to the lymph nodes)
+- These cells can lead to the formation of masses or tumors that may even spread (metastasize) outside the breast (such as to the lymph nodes)

 - Having certain risk factors may increase a woman’s chances of developing Breast Cancer; however, it does not necessarily mean that an individual will develop the condition

 - On the contrary, some women with no known risk factors develop Breast Cancer for unknown reasons